Ticket Information for Tourists

-- Passengers without a ticket, and also those using the discount ticket without a document, entitling them to the benefits, will be fined with 40 euros, as maximum, as provided under the Public Transport Act.
+- Passengers without a ticket, and also those using the discount ticket without a document, entitling them to the benefits, will be fined with up to 40 euros as stated under the Public Transport Act.

 - Passengers will be required to see that their luggage won’t either pose a threat or disturb other passengers.

 You can use your Smartcard to upload either money or e-tickets (1, 3, 5 and 30 day tickets) from points of sale, listed at Internet website at https://tallinn.pilet.ee/pages/retailers.
 Deposit for Smartcard is 2 €.

 Points of sales where Smartcards can be acquired:

-- all post offices of Eesti Post in Tallinn and Harjumaa
+- all post offices (Omniva, formerly Eesti Post) in Tallinn and Harjumaa

 - Service desk of Tallinn City Government